MikLay/Secret-Path/README.md

 # Secret-Path
-This is a "Secret Path" application on the Android platform.
-The main idea of this application is to test intelligence and intuition of user in the game format.
+This is a "Secret Path" application for the Android platform.
+The main idea of this application is to test intelligence and intuition of the user in the game format.

 The purpose of this mobile application is to create test for the user and interest him in the tasks that need